 Industrial warfare was consuming lives at a furious rate in a struggle that seemed to be permanently stalemated.
 That manpower crisis led to the formation of No. 2 CB, the first Black unit in the Canadian Expeditionary Force.
 Or as Robert Sheppard, a soldier with the No. 2 CB told historian Calvin Ruck, “when things got so hot over in France, they decided to accept Blacks.”

-The unit was formed in Pictou and later transfered to Truro, but was authorized to recruit across Canada.
+The unit was formed in Pictou and later transferred to Truro, but was authorized to recruit across Canada.
 Personnel consisted of a majority of Nova Scotians.
-The unit also included 165 black Americans and volunteers from the British West Indies.
+The unit also included 165 Black Americans and volunteers from the British West Indies.

 The commanding officer was Lieutenant-Colonel D.H.
 Sutherland of River John, Nova Scotia.
 Interestingly, the battalion medical officer was Capt.
 Dan Murray from Springhill (grandfather of famous singer Anne Murray).
 The unit padre, Capt.
 Rev. William A. White, was one of the few Black officers in the Canadian Army in the First World War.